 Change the fifth paragraph as follows:

 Within a robust security network (RSN), association is handled differently.
-In an RSNA, the IEEE 802.1X Port determines when to allow data traffic across an IEEE 802.11 link (STA association) or multiple IEEE 802.11 links (MLD association).
-A single IEEE 802.1X Port maps to one association, and each association maps to an IEEE 802.1X Port.
+In an RSNA, the IEEE 802.1X Port determines when to allow data traffic across an IEEE 802.11 link between two STAs or multiple IEEE 802.11 links between two MLDs.(#2263) A single IEEE 802.1X Port maps to one association, and each association maps to an IEEE 802.1X Port.
 An IEEE 802.1X Port consists of an IEEE 802.1X Controlled Port and an IEEE 802.1X Uncontrolled Port.
 The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs or between two MLDs until an IEEE 802.1X authentication procedure completes successfully over the IEEE 802.1X Uncontrolled Port.
 Once the AKM completes successfully, data protection is enabled to prevent unauthorized access, and the IEEE 802.1X Controlled Port unblocks to allow protected data traffic.
 IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port.
 It is expected that most other protocol exchanges use the IEEE 802.1X Controlled Ports.
 However, a given protocol might need to bypass the authorization function and make use of the IEEE 802.1X Uncontrolled Port.

 Change the seventh, eighth, and ninth paragraphs as follows:

-At any given instant, a STA or a non-AP MLD is associated with no more than one AP or AP MLD, respectively.
-This allows the DS to determine a unique answer to the question, “Which AP or AP MLD is serving STA X or non-AP MLD X, respectively?”
-Once an STA or MLD association is com-pleted, a STA or a non-AP MLD, respectively, can make full use of a DS (via the AP or the AP MLD, respectively) to communicate.
-STA or MLD Aassociation is always initiated by the non-AP STA or the non-AP MLD, respectively, not the AP or AP MLD, respectively.
+At any given instant, a non-AP STAis associated with no more than one AP, and a non-AP MLD is associated with no more than one AP MLD.
+This allows the DS to determine a unique answer to the questions, “Which AP is serving non-AP STA X?” and “Which AP MLD is serving non-AP MLD X?”
+Once an STA association is com-pleted, a non-AP STA can make full use of a DS (via the AP) to communicate.
+Similarly, once an MLD association is completed, a non-AP MLD can make full use of a DS (via the AP MLD) to communicate.
+STA Aassociation is always initiated by the non-AP STAnot the AP.
+MLD association is always initiated by the non-AP MLD not the AP MLD.(#3006)

 An AP or an AP MLD might be associated with many STAs or non-AP MLDs, respectively, at the same time.

-A STA or a non-AP MLD learns what APs or AP MLDs, respectively, are present and what operational capabilities are available from each of those APs or APs affiliated with AP MLDs, respectively, and then invokes the association service to establish an STA or an MLD association, respectively.
+A STA or a non-AP MLD learns what APs or AP MLDs, respectively, are present and what operational capabilities are available from each of those APs or AP MLDs and APs affiliated with each AP MLD, respectively,(#2900) and then invokes the association service to establish an STA or an MLD association, respectively.
 A FILS STA is able to discover, authenticate and associate with the AP with a reduced number of frame transmissions.
 For details of how a STA learns about what APs are present, see 11.1.4 (Acquiring synchronization, scanning).

 Reassociation